-No luck finding your score or recording in MountainLynx?
+No luck finding your score or recording in WorldCat?
 Consider alternative search terms.

 Is this part of a larger work?
-Example: you need a recording of the song "Pace, pace o vita mia" by Mozart.
-MountainLynx gives 0 results.
+Example: you need a recording of the aria "Pace, pace o vita mia" by Mozart, but when you search for the aria title you get no results.
 "Pace, pace..." is an aria from Mozart's opera Don Giovanni.
-Mozart AND Don Giovanni (as a phrase) limited to Musical Recording retrieves 52 entries.
-Limit "Don Giovanni" to the Title field, and you now have 15 entries.
-Look for recordings of the complete opera, and these will include the aria "Pace, pace o vita mia."
+Search for Mozart AND "Don Giovanni" and look for recordings of the complete opera.
+These will include the aria "Pace, pace o vita mia."

 Is there a foreign title for this piece?
 Example: Tchaikovsky's Nutcracker.
 The Russian title is Shchelkunchik.

 Still no luck?
-Switch to the WorldCat database.
-WorldCat represents the holdings of thousands of libraries.
+Switch to the WorldCat (FirstSearch) database.
+WorldCat represents the holdings of thousands of libraries worldwide.
 You will usually get something with your search.
-Examine your WorldCat results for keywords to use in MountainLynx.
+This may uncover better keywords to search again in the WVU Libraries' WorldCat.

 Too many results?